cbegin/graven/README.md

 simpler environment and far different take on dependency management, little is shared beyond the goals.

 Want to know more?
-Read about the [docs/motivation.md](Motivation for Graven)
+Read about the [Motivation for Graven](docs/motivation.md)

 # Prerequisites